Lucianne McEvoy: Stage career

+In 2003, McEvoy played Antigone in Liz Lochhead's revised version of Theatre Babel's Thebans at the Assembly Rooms.
 In 2014, she appeared in The Libertine at the Citizens Theatre, Glasgow.
 The following year she starred at Òran Mór, Glasgow, in the Jean Racine 17th century play Andromaque adapted By Frances Poet.
 In 2016 at the Citizens Theatre she appeared in an adaptation of the 1900 August Strindberg play The Dance of Death, and in Conor McPherson play The Weir at the Royal Lyceum Theatre, Edinburgh.

 In 2017, she appeared as Siobhan in the play adaptation of the Mark Haddon novel, The Curious Incident of The Dog in The Night-Time.
 In January 2018, she appeared in an adaptation of Rona Munro's Bold Girls at the Citizen's Theatre in Glasgow.
 Later that year, she played Ruth in David Ireland's satirical dark comedy Ulster American at the Traverse Theatre, Edinburgh.
 It won the Carol Tambor Best of Edinburgh Award for that year.
 In 2024, she had a main role in the comedy play So Young at the Edinburgh Fringe Festival.